-In the event a crime is reported, or a situation arises, within the WCU Clery Geography (On Campus, Public Property, and Non-campus property), that in the judgment of the Executive Director, Security and Risk Management or the Global Security Operations Center (GSOC), and in consultation with responsible authorities when time permits, constitutes a serious or continuing threat, a campus wide "timely warning" notice will be issued.
-Timely Warning Notices are usually distributed for the following Uniformed Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: major incidents of arson, murder/non negligent manslaughter, a string of Burglaries or Motor Vehicle Thefts that occur in a reasonably close proximity to one another, and robbery.
-Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by the Executive Director, Security and Risk Management or designee.
+In the event a crime is reported, or a situation arises, within the WCU Clery Geography, that in the judgment of the Vice President, Safety & Security or the Safety & Security Manager, and in consultation with responsible authorities when time permits, constitutes a serious or continuing threat, a campus wide "timely warning" notice will be issued.
+Timely Warning Notices are usually distributed for the following Uniformed Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: major incidents of arson, murder/non negligent manslaughter, a string of Burglaries or Motor Vehicle Thefts that occur in reasonably close proximity to one another, and robbery.
+Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by the Vice President, Safety & Security.
+The Vice President, Safety & Security or designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a Crime Alert is warranted.
+Crime alerts could include other Clery crimes as determined necessary by the Vice President, Safety & Security or designee.

-IMPORTANT: Anyone with information warranting a timely warning should report the circumstances to the Global Security Operations Center (GSOC) by phone at (855) 955-9911 or in person at the front receptionist desk.
+IMPORTANT: Anyone with information warranting a timely warning should report the circumstances to the Global Security Operations Center (GSOC) by phone at (855) 955-9911 or in person at the security desk.